Aniganesh/rajini-lipsum/README.md

 ## Known Issues

 It could potentially crash your VSCode instance for extremely large numbers.
 This has not been tested or reported.
+For raising issues go to the project's [github page](https://github.com/aniganesh/rajini-lipsum)

 ## Release Notes